amaddio/git-workshop/readme.md

 _Note: any new commit will be added to the checked out branch – where HEAD is referencing to_

-Show example in oh-my-git.
 Commands that will be used are:

 - create a new branch and switch to it (check out): `git checkout -b <branch_name>`
   - alternative: `git switch -c new-branch`